kg-construct/rml-star/section/nested.md

-## Generating deeply nested embedded triples {#nested}
+## Generating deeply nested quoted triples {#nested}

-It is possible to create more deeply nested RDF-star by using an [=embedded triples map=] that on its own turn also uses an embedded triples map.
+It is possible to create more deeply nested RDF-star by using a [=quoted triples map=] that on its own turn also uses a quoted triples map.

-Note: this process for generating deeply nested [=embedded triples=] is not different from the general process to create embedded triples [described earlier](#embedded), but we include this section for clarity.
+Note: this process for generating deeply nested [=quoted triples=] is not different from the general process to create quoted triples [described earlier](#quoted), but we include this section for clarity.

 <pre class="ex-input">
 # contents of logical source :predictions